 The Winnipeg Architecture Foundation is a registered charity with a mandate to educate the public about architecture.
 We are a group of architects, historians and interested individuals, with a passion for Winnipeg's architecture.
 Our particular emphasis is on the modernist era of 1945 - 1975 but the site includes information on more contemporary architecture, landscape architecture and public art.

-WAF's research programme began in 1996 and has included inventorying of a range of Winnipeg's buildings including the downtown, schools, universities and places of worship from the post-1945 period.
+WAF's research programme began in 1996 and has included inventorying of a range of Winnipeg's buildings from the post-1945 period.
 We have undertaken research on the architects and other professionals involved with building and landscape design, which has been supplemented by an Oral History programme.